Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </div>

  <article class="section-content">
-<h2 id="type4">Enneagram Type 4 - The Individualist: Authentic Expression in Communication</h2>
+## Enneagram Type 4 - The Individualist: Authentic Expression in Communication

 <p>Fours value creativity, authenticity, and individuality.
 They have a strong desire to express themselves and their emotions.</p>